sumukhahe/Data-Quality-Management/README.md

 * Install Airflow : > pip install apache-airflow

-* After installation, set up the metadata database: > airflow db init
+* After installation, set up the metadata database > airflow db init

 * Airflow needs a user to access the web interface.
 You can create a user like this:
 > airflow users create \